How to treat SIBO Naturally

 Common Symptoms of Methane SIBO (IMO)

-• Chronic constipation (hallmark symptom, often severe and unresponsive to fibre)
+• Chronic constipation (often unresponsive to fibre)

 • Bloating and gas (especially after eating, can be prolonged and uncomfortable)